Do You Have Employees? Here's Why At Least 5.6% of Them Use Illicit Drugs!

 Furthermore, even a “casual” user can present a substantial safety and health risk on the job to themselves, to their co-workers, and to the company’s customers.

 What about drug or alcohol-related crime on the job?
 Employee drug abuse has a major impact on workplace crime.
 Employees who have a $1,000-$3,000 a month narcotic habit do not usually support that habit with “just” their paycheck alone.
-General Motors, for example, has arrested over 500 employees for dealing drugs on the job!
+General Motors, for example, has had over 500 of their employees arrested for dealing drugs on the job!
 Crime in the forms of stealing from co-workers, blackmail, ties to organized crime, and the violence associated with drug dealing all threaten a health and safety workplace environment wherever drug abusers are employed.
 Further, the workplace often provides the perfect cover for buying and selling drugs.

-In fact, drug-abuse treatment professionals state that a drug abuser's "JOB" is usually the one thing abusers will do ANYTHING to hold on to, for several reasons:
+In fact, drug-abuse treatment professionals state that a drug abuser's "JOB" is usually the one thing abusers will do ANYTHING to hold on to...for several reasons: